Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 implementation is very similar to `Action type 'button'`_, but instead of clicking at any place of row, these actions are visually displayed as iconui links in separate columns of grid.

-Since version 0.7.0 iconui actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.
+iconui actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.

 By default there is no ``iconui`` type actions enabled.
 But there is one standard action of such type implemented for ``KoGridView``: `'delete' action`_.